MrItzreal/50-js-projects/31-password-generator/tutorialforjs.md

 - Add an event listener to the generate button.
 Inside the listener:
   - Get the desired password length by converting the length input value to a number (using `+`).
   - Check the state of the checkbox elements for lowercase, uppercase, numbers, and symbols.
+  - resultEl.innerText = generatePassword(hasLower, hasUpper, hasNumber, hasSymbol, length); - This line calls the function named generatePassword.
+It passes five arguments to the function.

 **5. Generate Password Function:**